equwal/LispBrain/README.md

 > (asdf:load-system :brain)
 ```

 If everything runs smoothly you will be ready to brainfuck.
-If not then please *let it be known*.
-So now there is the choice between the `brain:fuck` and the `#F` notation.
-The #F notation is more concise but does not allow any whitespace in the brainfuck code.
+If there are issues then please *let it be known*.
+Now there is the choice between the `brain:fuck` and the `#F` notation.
+The `#F` notation is more concise but does not allow any whitespace in the brainfuck code, while the `brain:fuck` notation allows any character except for an unescaped literal quote `"` inside of the brainfuck code.
 Below they are both shown:
 ```
 > (brain:fuck ".+[.+] Print out all the ascii characters from 0 to 255")